AbisheikJeyaraj/ez8_Verification/README.md

-# EZ8 : Verification of easy 8-bit processor
+# EZ8 : Verification of a Program Counter in 8-bit processor